Tightening design-to-code alignment with token system overhaul

 After I reconciled all conflicts, I updated the tokens in the Figma library.

 This step was also an opportunity to identify and correct hallucinated tokens created by AI coding tools.
-All hallucinated tokens got re-mapped to their proper counterpart.
+All hallucinated tokens were re-mapped to their proper counterpart.

 Setting up safeguards